The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Abstract

 \section{Abstract}

-Since the introduction of tree codes by Schulman (STOC 1993), explicit construction of such codes has remained a notorious challenge.
-While the construction of asymptotically-good explicit tree codes continues to be elusive, a work by Cohen, Haeupler and Schulman (STOC 2018), as well as the state-of-the-art construction by Ben Yaacov, Cohen, and Yankovitz (STOC 2022) have achieved codes with rate $\Omega(1/\log\log n)$, exponentially improving upon the original construction of Evans, Klugerman and Schulman from 1994.
+Since the introduction of tree codes by Schulman (STOC 1993), explicit construction of asymptotically good tree codes has remained a notorious challenge.
+A work by Cohen, Haeupler and Schulman (STOC 2018), as well as the state-of-the-art construction by Ben Yaacov, Cohen, and Yankovitz (STOC 2022) have achieved codes with rate $\Omega(1/\log\log n)$, exponentially improving upon the original rate $\Omega(1/\log n)$ construction of Evans, Klugerman and Schulman from 1994.
 All of these constructions rely, at least in part, on increasingly sophisticated methods of combining (block) error-correcting codes.

-In this work, we identify a fundamental barrier to constructing tree codes using current techniques.
-We introduce a key property, which we call \emph{immediacy}, that, while not required by the original definition of tree codes, is shared by all known constructions and inherently arises from recursive combinations of error-correcting codes.
-Our main technical contribution is the proof of a \emph{rate–immediacy tradeoff}, which, in particular, implies that any tree code with constant distance and non-trivial immediacy must necessarily have vanishing rate.
-By applying our rate-immediacy tradeoff to existing constructions, we establish that their known rate analyses are essentially optimal.
-More broadly, our work highlights the need for fundamentally new ideas—beyond the recursive use of error-correcting codes—to achieve substantial progress in explicitly constructing asymptotically-good tree codes.
+In this work, we identify a fundamental barrier to constructing tree codes using known techniques.
+We introduce a key property which we call \emph{immediacy}, that, while not required by the original definition of tree codes, is shared by all known constructions and inherently arises in recursive combinations of error-correcting codes.
+Our main technical contribution is the proof of a \emph{rate-immediacy trade-off}, which, in particular, implies that any tree code with constant distance and non-trivial immediacy must necessarily have vanishing rate.
+By applying our rate-immediacy trade-off to existing constructions, we establish that their known rate analyses are essentially optimal given their actual error-correction properties.
+More broadly, our work highlights the need for fundamentally new ideas---beyond the recursive use of error-correcting codes---to achieve substantial progress in explicitly constructing asymptotically good tree codes.